WHY MANY CARING SENIOR SERVICES FAIL

 - Spending copious amounts of time on their phone texting, calling, and using the internet

 - Lack of training (health training, medicines training, cultural awareness training)

 Reason #4: Cultural Sensitivity Issues

 The cultural value systems among senior patients can differ depending upon ethnicity, nationality, sexual orientation, religion, disability, and much more.
-Providing care for senior citizens requires an adeptness in recognizing cultural differences and being able to parlay that difference into a comprehensive understanding of your patient, thus maximizing their health care experience and overall happiness.
+Providing care for senior citizens requires recognizing cultural differences and being able to parlay that difference into a comprehensive understanding of your patient, thus maximizing their health care experience and overall happiness.

 - A home health care professional at a long-term care facility attempts to draw blood from a senior Chinese woman, only to find that the woman balks at the process.
 Through a lack of cultural competence, the assistant assumes the woman is just being difficult and tries to force the necessary process, thus escalating the level of tension.
 Little does she know that older Chinese men and women have many spiritual beliefs about the importance of retaining and replenishing blood and the woman is merely worried about becoming even sicker due to blood being taken from her.
 A culturally sensitive approach would be a gentle explanation of how blood replenishes itself and that the tests are vital for her health and will serve to improve her overall condition.